Adversarial Machine Learning Phases of Matter: More details on the two concrete examples

 \section{More details on the two concrete examples}

-In this section, we provide more technical details on the neural network structures of the classifiers, the training process, and the defense strategy.
-In addition, we provide more numerical simulation results for both the examples of the Ising and the chiral topological insulator.
+\diff{In this section, we provide more technical details on the neural network structures of the classifiers, the training process, and the analysis of adversarial examples} In addition, we provide more numerical simulation results for both the examples of the Ising model and the chiral topological insulator.